1-1sam/nncards/README.md

 # nncards
-**nncards** is a simple TUI flashcard program written in C99.
-It creates flashcards from a given card file.
+**nncards** is a simple TUI flashcard program written in C. It creates flashcards from a given card file.

 ## Usage